-A drawing by a La Serna High School student will be on display in the U.S. Capitol for one year after taking the top prize in 38th District for the 2016 Congressional Art Competition, a national contest that recognizes and encourages artistic talent among high schoolers from across the country.
+La Serna High School junior Elizabeth Islas will venture to Washington D.C. to see her award-winning drawing on display in the U.S. Capitol after taking the top prize at the 38th District for the 2017 Congressional Art Competition, a national contest that recognizes and encourages artistic talent among high schoolers from across the country.